abinit/abinit/doc/tutorial/eph4zpr.md

 curl TODO
 ```

-or simply copy the tarball by clicking the "download button" available in the github interface.
+or simply copy the tarball by clicking the "download button" available in the github web page.

 !!! warning